This site uses cookies

 Skip to main content

 Police and Crime Commissioner Donna Jones is committed to increasing police visibility.
-In September 2023, the Commissioner announced her plans to open 10 more police stations and front counters to the public, making Hampshire & Isle of Wight Constabulary more accessible to the public.
+In September 2023, the Commissioner announced her plans to open 10 more police stations and front counters to the public, and in July 2025, the Commissioner committed to opening a further three police stations, bringing the total to 13.

-The Commissioner’s announcement is part of her plan to transform the police estate and its buildings.
+Opening more police station and front counters is part of the Commissioner’s plan to transform the police estate and its buildings.
 She is one of only a handful of Commissioners in the country who has full control of police buildings which is why she is determined to make changes to deliver the police service the public expect.

 Every decision the Commissioner makes about police stations is about fulfilling her top three priorities